pyth-network/pyth-sdk-solidity/README.md

 You can find a list of available price feeds [here](https://pyth.network/developers/price-feed-ids/).

 ## Mocking Pyth
-[MockPyth](./MockPyth.sol) is a Mock contract that you can use and deploy locally to mock Pyth contract behaviour.
+[MockPyth](./MockPyth.sol) is a mock contract that you can use and deploy locally to mock Pyth contract behaviour.
 To set and update price feeds you should call `updatePriceFeeds` and provide an array of encoded price feeds (the struct defined in [PythStructs](./PythStructs.sol)) as its argument.
 You can create encoded price feeds either by using web3.js or ethers ABI utilities or calling `createPriceFeedUpdateData` function in the mock contract.